nikki93/lgame/README.md

     (ql:quickload :lgame)

-Alternatively, load it using ASDF, or just manually from a REPL.
+Alternatively, load it using ASDF or just manually from a REPL.

 After that, get in the package,